jimlunsford/microblog-stream/README.md

 On the main posts page, logged in users who can publish posts will see an inline composer:

 - Type your update into the textarea
+- Optionally attach an image, video, audio, or document file
 - Click **Post**
-- The theme sends the content through a simple handler that publishes a new standard post
+- The theme sends the content through a simple handler that publishes a new standard post and associates the uploaded media with it

 If you leave the title blank, the theme will auto generate a title based on date and time.
 This keeps the editor clean while still giving the post a unique title for the admin area.